xled/xled-docs/docs/mqtt_api.rst

 Device sends messages with its states to a broker with MQTT.
 By default broker is set to mqtt.twinkly.com.

+Firmware family "D" use HTTP and "G" use TLS.

 Last topic levels are always client ID which are by default derived from MAC address of the device as uppercased hexadecimal digits.

 Status from device